How to Budget for Restaurant Employee Benefits

 Try a Service Charge

-A service charge or automatic gratuity for large tables or parties has become common practice, especially during COVID.
+A service charge or automatic gratuity for large tables or parties has become common practice.
 It’s a good way to offset the costs of providing benefits to team members.
 In some cases, restaurants are using these models to completely replace traditional tipping.

 Examine Controllable Costs

-Unlike rent, which is a fixed amount from month to month, controllable costs are something managers can, well, exercise control over.
+Unlike monthly expenses like rent, insurance and salaries for permanent staff, which are fixed costs from month to month, controllable costs are something managers can, well, exercise control over.

 A deep dive into controllable costs can reveal huge savings that will help offset the price of benefits.
 These can range from using a smart thermostat to control the heating bill, as well as regular equipment maintenance (to avoid costly emergency repairs), and eliminating fees and interest from loans.